Deep Empirical Risk Minimization in finance: looking into the future: Conclusions

 \section{Conclusions}

-The deep neural-network optimization is a highly effective computational tool for the study of stochastic optimal control problems or equivalently, decision making under uncertainty.
+Dynamic deep empirical risk minimization is a highly effective computational tool for many investment or hedging problems, or more generally, decision making under uncertainty.
 It can handle general random structures in high dimensions and complex dynamics with ease.
-The simplicity of the algorithm and the recent advances in deep neural networks are key to these properties.
-As one needs sufficient complexity of the neural networks to achieve appropriate accuracy, the size of the training set is critical and thus, one has to enrich it when the historical data is not large enough.
+The simplicity of the algorithm and the recent advances in the training of deep neural networks are key to these properties.
+By both theoretical results and numerical experiments, we have demonstrated that the hypothesis spaces can overlearn the data, and consequently, construct forward-looking feedback actions.
+As shown in Theorem~\ref{t.ant}, the optimization step is able to by-pass the adaptedness requirement, and the trained actions may become non-adapted to the flow of information on the training data.
+Thus, in-sample-value approximates the strictly smaller minimum given by the anticipative controls.

-By numerical experimentation and also by theoretical results, we have demonstrated that the networks have the capability to overlearn the data and consequently construct forward looking feedback actions.
-These solutions may then be non-adapted to the flow of information on the training data.
-However, the estimates proved in Theorem \ref{t.rademacher} shows that overlearning is negligible when data compared to the complexity of the networks is sufficiently large.
+The estimates proved in Theorem \ref{t.rademacher} show that overlearning is negligible when the data set is sufficiently large compared to the complexity of the networks.
+As one needs sufficient complexity of the neural networks to achieve appropriate accuracy, the size of the training set is critical.
+When a particular model is assumed, dynamic simulation during the training is an effective way of increasing the size of the data.
+Without such a model and small size data, one must design simulation mechanisms based on the given data and use it dynamically during the optimization.
+Therefore, for an efficient application of these methods in data-driven envoroinments, calibration of complex models to the market data is a crucial step.

-Although, this approach is particularly valuable in high dimensions, the overlearning becomes easier in such problems requiring richer training sets as also clearly demonstrated by the numerical studies reported in Section \ref{s.numerics}.
-For optimal control, an in-depth-study of this dependence both numerically and theoretically remains an interesting question.
-The asymptotic overlearning result Theorem \ref{t.learning} provides an initial insight indicating that the average distance between the data points and the regularity of the networks are important for a better understanding of this dependence.
+Although this approach is particularly valuable in high dimensions, overlearning becomes easier for those problems, thus requiring richer training sets, as clearly demonstrated by the numerical studies reported in Section \ref{s.numerics}.
+For optimal control, an in-depth study of this dependence, both numerically and theoretically, remains an interesting question.
+The proof of the asymptotic overlearning result Theorem \ref{t.learning} provides an initial insight indicating that the average distance between the data points and the regularity of the networks are important for a better understanding of this dependence.
 Indeed, the Rademacher complexity which is present in the upper bound \eqref{e.rate} is also influenced by both of them.
-The closely related covering numbers providing an upper for the Rademacher complexity \citep[cf.][Lemma 27.4]{SSB} could also be useful in better understanding of this dependence.
+Closely related covering numbers providing an upper for the Rademacher complexity \citep[cf.][Lemma 27.4]{SSB} could also be useful in understanding this dependence. { \bf Acknowledgments.}